I have been maintaining open source code for the past three years.

 Tip 7: Respond to Feedback

-When you open a Pull Request, you are also opening a discussion on why this change is needed and why your PR is the right way to add that change.
+When you open a pull request, you are also opening a discussion on why the change is needed and why your pull request is the right way to add that change.

-So, make sure that you respond to reviews, make changes to your PR as suggested by the reviewer and ask for clarification questions if needed.
+Make sure you respond to reviews, make changes as suggested, and ask for clarification if needed.

-This would make sure that you and the reviewer are on the same page and would make the PR reviews much easier.
+This would make the review process easier by getting you and the reviewer on the same page.

 Tip 8: Be Patient

-So, they may take some time to get to your PR and review it.
+They may take some time to get to your pull request and review it.

-So be patient while they do their thing.
-Take a break, drink a cup of coffee and watch Naruto.
+Be patient while they do their thing.
+Take a break, drink a glass of water, and watch reruns of The Office.